Dokumentationen

 Note

-The above configuration requires that you are logged in to Azure with az login.
-This is described in more detail here.
+The above configuration requires that a login to Azure has been performed with az login.
+This is described in more detail in the article CLI.

-In the directory with the above file, you can then run Terraform.
-Open the command line and navigate to this directory.
-In the directory, you can display a plan of what Terraform would change:
+In the directory with the above file, Terraform can then be executed.
+The command line can be opened and navigation to this directory can be performed.
+In the directory, a plan can be displayed of what Terraform would change:

 terraform plan